-Have you tried my 2 ingredient bagel recipe and thought, “man, that Matt guy is a genius?”
+Have you tried my air fryer bagel recipe and thought, “man, that Matt guy is a genius?”

 Okay, that’s not technically my recipe.
 A variation of the 2-ingredient dough has been floating around for years, so I can’t take full credit for it.